-There is a popular misconception that cashmere has to be dry cleaned or hand washed, but with the right settings, a washing machine is more beneficial.
-Hand washing can leave a lot of room for error and done incorrectly can damage the fibres, dry cleaning on the other hand flattens the fibres.
-The other thing to note is that your cashmere needs washing a lot less than you might think, and leaving it to air will freshen it up quickly.
+First, let's start with the myths.
+There is a popular misconception that cashmere has to be dry cleaned or hand washed, but with the correct settings the washing machine can be your cashmere's best friend.
+Hand washing can damage the fibres if done incorrectly can damage the fibres and dry cleaning flattens the fibres, lessening that super-soft cashmere feeling that you want.
+Another thing to consider is that your cashmere needs washing a lot less than you might think.
+Cashmere is a natural fibre and leaving it out to air will freshen it up quickly.

 We’ve listed instructions below with our top tips:

 - Place your cashmere products in a laundry bag or a pillowcase to protect it.

 Add a small amount of cashmere wash to the machine drawer.
 We recommend either Laundress or Tangent GC, which are both eco-friendly options.

 - Make sure that the washing machine is set to delicate/wool or hand wash cycle and the temperature is no higher than 30°C.

 - Once the wash cycle has finished, make sure you remove the clothes from your washing machine promptly.

 - Do not ring your cashmere out, instead place it flat on a dry towel.
 Then gently roll the garment up in the towel to remove the excess water.

 - Leave it out to dry flat, away from direct sunlight and heat sources.
 You should not hang your cashmere on a clothes hanger as the weight of the water will cause the garment to stretch.

 - Avoid the tumble dryer at all costs.
 Heat will shrink your cashmere.